mathiasgodwin/flutter_gap/README.md

 A basic widget for adding Space in between the child of  a Column/Row and all RenderFlex widgets descendants.

 ## N.B:
-  I wrote this small package why learning how Flutter RenderObject works. [reference](https://blog.logrocket.com/understanding-renderobjects-flutter) to followed tutorial, might help you get a hang of it.
+  I wrote this small package while learning how Flutter RenderObject works. [reference](https://blog.logrocket.com/understanding-renderobjects-flutter) to followed tutorial, might help you get a hang of it.

 ## Getting started